 Contrast this with another decision I made before I read Tim’s book.
 I had been asked to accept a leadership position at a non-profit that I like.
 I was really lukewarm about taking on that level of commitment, but I really respected the people who were asking me to take on the new role.
 So, as I debated whether to accept the offer and I ultimately accepted.
 Big mistake.

-While I served my role as promised, it hasn't been a very fulfilling experience for me because I was never 100% excited about it.
-I just wasn't great at it and feel like it has sapped me of energy instead of creating it within me.
+While I served my role as promised, it hasn’t been a very fulfilling experience for me because I was never 100% excited about it.
+I just wasn’t great at it and feel like it has sapped me of energy instead of creating it within me.
 I was not the best version of myself.
-But my term came up and I was asked to stay on for another year in the same position.
+But when my term came up, I was asked to stay on for another year in the same position.
 I bet you can guess what my answer will be: No!
-While I hated to leave an organization I love, I had an immediate increase in energy when I decided.
+While I hated to leave an organization I love, I had an immediate increase in energy when I decided to leave it.

 While the concept of saying no to anything that doesn’t qualify as a Hell yeah! decision may seem simple – it’s also profound.
 Think about someone who is debating whether they should spend the rest of their life married to someone else.
 Do you think they should say yes to someone that even gives them a pause of doubt versus a Hell yeah!
 I want to marry you?

 This is also a great tool for making decisions in your business.
 Whether you’re deciding on whether to hire someone, introduce a new product, or expand into a new geography, your answer should be no, unless it’s an obvious Hell yeah! decision.

 This definitely also applies if you’re looking to sell your business – which can be one of the toughest decisions any entrepreneur faces.
 If you find yourself wavering on the decision, then the solution should be obvious: just say no. On the other hand, if you get an attractive offer where the price is right and you love the culture of the company making the offer and you’re feeling in your gut – Hell yeah! – then pull the trigger.